 How to know if you’re a throat snorer:

-Throat snoring needs medical attention from an otolaryngologist such as Dr. Marc Kayem, who has 25 years of experience treating sinus and snoring issues.
-He can help you come up with a treatment plan right away — and the answer doesn’t always have to be CPAP!
+Throat snoring requires medical attention from an otolaryngologist such as Dr. Marc Kayem.
+With 25 years of experience treating sinus and snoring issues, he can help you develop a treatment plan right away—and the answer doesn’t always have to be CPAP!

 Treatments include: